 This is a great activity to get guests together for an outing.
 People form great bonds over a round of golf.
 Think about mixing and matching some foursomes so that your guests can get to know each other better.
 There are 2 world-class golf courses, as well as a 9 hole course.
 There’s even mini-golf if your group skews younger with children.
 Choose your course.

 After a long weekend of celebrations, sleep in Sunday morning and then meet everyone for Sunday Brunch.
 Brunch is big on St. Croix and plenty of restaurants offer great options.
 If you’ve got a big group interested in going, make sure to call ahead for reservations!
-Our picks for brunch: Angry Nate’s, Beach Side Cafe, and The Palms.
+Our picks for brunch: Angry Nate’s and Beach Side Cafe.

 After all the planning, traveling, and spending time with your guests, it’s time to treat yourselves to some pampering.
 You and your spouse can run off together for a couples massage.
 Whether on the beach, your hotel room or private villa it will surely be the escape you are looking for.
 Book your couples massage today.